 - Volunteer counselors & mediators in Kigeme refugee camp

 - Networking with other NGO’s to promote collaboration in peace and development work

-You can learn about these projects and met our staff under the Current Programs tab.
+You can learn about these projects and meet our staff under the Current Programs tab.

 Since the start of our activities, Friends Peace House has grown significantly.
 Over 30,000 individuals have been trained from all over Rwanda by FPH and are peace resources in their communities.
 Over 65 groups have been formed as a result of trainings and these groups continue to develop themselves, their members, and their communities.

 In 2004, our Alternatives to Violence Project trained more than 1300 village-court gacaca judges, teaching them listening and conflict resolution skills.
 Women in Dialogue was a program that bridged the divide between women survivors of the genocide and women whose husbands have been imprisoned for genocide-related crimes.

 Friends Peace House’s focus has shifted more towards development, as an integral part of sustainable peace.
 Friends Peace House seeks to equip peace actors who can bring about positive change in the lives they touch and work towards a culture of peace that will last.